inanepain/book-dumperjs/dumpers/dumper-instances/linked-dumper.md

 * Child Cache:
   * Calling get on a Linked Dumper stores that child in its cache.
   * Repeated gets can be use to get that child.
 As a new child it **not** created, rather the existing one is returned.
-  * Linked dumpers have their own cache independant of other linked dumpers to names across linked dumpers are unique.
+  * Linked dumpers have their own cache independent of other linked dumpers to names across linked dumpers are unique.

 ## Example